-- The choice on iron supplementation is based on Hgb levels, the tolerance to oral iron supplementation and the presence of concomitant disease, which might affect iron - Intravenous iron administration is definitively more effective in correction of ID since it by-passes the iron absorption step.
-It offers advantages over oral iron such - o Rapid repletion of iron stores - Single dose sufficient for most of the new IV formulation with a reduction in hospital visits - Follow-up schedule of iron-supplementation therapy is based on the evaluation of Hgb levels at 4weeks of treatment.
-Day 14 Hgb levels have been proposed in decision-making process to move patient from oral to IV administration in case of failure. - In CKD, iron oral supplementation is recommended in patients with IDA not receiving ESAs and not on hemodialysis (HD). - IV iron should be proposed to patients on ESAs treatment and/or on HD, based on the evidence that oral iron does not sufficiently support ESAs stimulated erythropoiesis. - Iron supplementation should be always considered as part of clinical management of CHF patients. - In iron restricted iron deficiency anemia (IRIDA) patients, oral iron administration usually does not solve the problem, whereas IV iron temporally ameliorates this condition.
-Ferritin levels could be reduced or normal after iron treatment.
+- The choice on iron supplementation is based on Hgb levels, the tolerance to oral iron supplementation and the presence of concomitant disease, which might affect iron absorption. - Intravenous iron administration is definitively more effective in correction of ID since it by-passes the iron absorption step.
+It offers advantages over oral iron such as: - o Rapid repletion of iron stores - o Single dose sufficient for most of the new IV formulation with a reduction in hospital visits - Follow-up schedule of iron-supplementation therapy is based on the evaluation of Hgb levels at 4weeks of treatment.
+Day 14 Hgb levels have been proposed in decision-making process to move patient from oral to IV administration in case of failure.